 Banding is a form of unwanted posterization (abrupt replacement of tones) that may occur when the color depth is not sufficient to accurately create a continuous gradation of color tone.
 The result is a gradient that appears as a series of discrete bands of color – hence the name.

 PhotoPro printing is a high quality printing process that uses CMYK + White and adhesion to create vibrant, photographic-quality images on disc surfaces.
 Any large areas of solid color with PhotoPro Printing may have ghosting or banding and are not recommended, especially with deeper and darker colors.
 A simple solution is to create a pattern or texture using solid colors for a more detailed print.

-Offset printing is also CMYK + White and may have some variations in the form of ghosting, usually in larger areas.
-Creating gradations on purpose or adding slight textures are great solutions for getting good, solid colors with offset printing.
+Offset printing also uses CYMK + white inks and may have some variation of ghosting, usually in larger areas.
+Creating gradations on purpose or adding slight textures are great solutions for getting good, solid colors with this process.

 Options that use special spot colors or Pantone Matching Systems (PMS) colors (such as Silkscreen), do not have issues with solid colors when using 100% of the defined color.
 When used with solid colors in any size area, silkscreen creates an even, glossy print.
 However, when used in halftones, percentages, or when printing processed bitmap images, silkscreen with print with a dot pattern.
 Remember: when printing large areas of solid color, silkscreen is ideal, including vector artwork to specific spot or Pantone colors.